 2. Gain Wisdom In Communities

-One of the most fascinating aspects of Jesus’ life is how He grew in wisdom and knowledge.
-According to Luke’s Gospel, Jesus achieved this not in isolation but through active participation in theological communities.
+One of the most fascinating aspects of Jesus’ life is how he grew in wisdom and knowledge.
+Luke’s Gospel tells us that the Lord did this not by himself but by joining groups of people who talked about God.

 Challenging Communities